 When new entries are created in a taxonomy these are given some standard properties.
 These can be changed to provide greater control of how users can navigate the archives.

 Changing taxonomy item properties

-This is the label that the user sees in the taxonomy tree when navigating.
+- Label - This is the label that the user sees in the taxonomy tree when navigating.

-It is possible to create a taxonomy item that only has the Set permission, in which case it will not be used for archive navigation in the taxonomy but will still be available through quicklists in metadata panels and actions.
+You can create a taxonomy item that only has the Set permission, in which case it will not be used for archive navigation in the taxonomy but will still be available through quicklists in metadata panels and actions.